 Who we are:

 TPC is a well-established, web-based organization operated by a diverse team of volunteers representing patients, caregivers, healthcare professionals, academics, researchers, and advocates.
 We believe that our team of volunteer board members reflects diversity of perspective and expertise with years of experience working in, and navigating through, the complexities of pain management.

 The Women With Pain Coalition (WWPC) was started in 2004 to raise awareness of gender disparities in pain management.
 Because of competing priorities and parallel missions of board members, this organization remained dormant until 2011.
 In 2012, the Board approved a proposal to adopt the DBA (doing business as) name “The Pain Community” (TPC) and established a steering committee to continue the work of promoting access to comprehensive integrative pain management.

 The steering committee endeavored to build an informed virtual community in which people with pain, caregivers, family members, and healthcare professionals can share information, education, advocacy, and, above all, generous and compassionate support.

 What we stand for and what sets us apart:

-What differentiates TPC from other organizations is that TPC embraces, promotes, and educates people with pain about an integrative approach to care, which is positive, hopeful, and empowering.
-The caveat: it requires an understanding that there are no quick fixes for pain, particularly when chronic.
-To heal and become well again takes work by both the person with pain and the health care provider(s).
+What differentiates TPC from other organizations is that TPC engages all stakeholders in advocating for and supporting Comprehensive Integrative Pain Management (CIPM) .
+Together we embrace, promote, and educate others about a comprehensive integrative approach to care which is positive, hopeful, and empowering.
+A caveat: it requires an understanding that there are no quick fixes for pain, particularly when pain becomes chronic.
+To heal and achieve a new level of wellness takes work by both the person with pain and their health care provider(s).

-Based on this model of pain management, TPC will communicate key messages to people with pain.
-In addition, TPC is committed to demonstrating transparency in its financial operations.
-This information will be publicly available in the financial transparency section.
+TPC shares their key messages to others based on this model of pain management.
+In addition, TPC is committed to demonstrating transparency about fiscal health and operations.
+This information is publicly available in the financial transparency section.